dis-unige/slsp-forum-2025/readme.md

-# Pining library information with Python and Alma APIs
+# Printing library information with Python and Alma APIs

 * SLSP Forum 2025